CurlyWurly-1/12F675-Development-board/README.md

 # 12F675-Development-board

 This repository is for collecting programs written in "C" that can be used with the PIC12F675 development board as pictured below.

 N.B.
-When you buy this board, you only get what you see inthe picture - the installed pic chip and a USB power supply cable that connects to this board via its barrel connector.
-To program this, you also need a "pickit 3" (see below for more information about this)
+When you buy this board, you only get what you see in the picture - a development board with a 12F675 pic chip already installed and a USB (power only) supply cable that connects to this board via its barrel connector.

+To program thye pic chip using this board, you alsoneed a "pickit 3" which connects to the ISCP interface (white houising) via 6 wires.
+See below for more information about programming)

 <img src="images/12f675 board.jpg" alt="Dev board"/>

-The Schematic for this board is as below. as well as a socket for the pic chip, it also has
+The Schematic for this board is as below. as well as a socket for the pic chip, the board also has
  - Power switch      - This on/off power switch is connected to the barrel connector
  - "Poweron" LED     - It is always on when power is applied to the board (annoyingly bright !!)
  - Two LEDS          - Linked via yellow jumpers to pins GP0, GP1
- - Three switches    - Linked via yellow jumpers to pins GP2, GP3, GP5
+ - Three switches    - Linked via yellow jumpers to pins GP2, GP3, GP5 (N.B.
+GP3 is the MCLR pin - To avoid hassles, only use it as an input pin)
  - Variable resistor - Linked via yellow jumper  to pin  GP4
  - ICSP pins         - White housing of 6 pins - used for the programming interface